 with $\{i,j,k,l\}$ being any permutation of $\{1,2,3,4\}$.
-The proof for this inequality follows from similar arguments presented in \cite{qian2018}.
-As suggested by the authors in \cite{qian2018}, Eq.~\eqref{4qubit} induces a quadrilateral, with the four edge lengths equal to the four one-to-other squared concurrences.
+As suggested in \cite{qian2018}, Eq.~\eqref{4qubit} induces a quadrilateral, with the four edge lengths equal to the four one-to-other entropies.
 Therefore, following from the triangle measure in \cite{xie2021}, a tempting candidate of a four-qubit GME measure is the area of this quadrilateral.

-However, using the quadrilateral defined above to propose an entanglement measure poses serious problems.
-Firstly, since entanglement is invariant under qubit permutations, the four one-to-other squared concurrences $C_{i(jkl)}^2$ must be treated equally.
-However, the four edges of a quadrilateral are not equal, and a quadrilateral with different edge lengths can be arranged in three different ways, as shown in the left panel of Fig. \ref{fig:polygonsimplex}.
-This ambiguity makes it difficult to define an entanglement measure based on the quadrilateral.
-Furthermore, while a triangle has three degrees of freedom, a quadrilateral has five, with the edge lengths only fixing four of them.
-As a result, a quadrilateral does not have the stability of a triangle, and even if the four edge lengths are fixed, the area of the quadrilateral can still vary, rendering the entanglement measure undetermined.
+However, using the quadrilateral defined above poses problems.
+Firstly, since entanglement is invariant under qubit permutations, the four one-to-other entropies $E_{i(jkl)}$ must be treated equally.
+However, the four edges of a quadrilateral are not necessarily equal.
+A quadrilateral with different edge lengths can be arranged in three different ways, as shown in Fig.~\ref{fig:polygonsimplex}.
+Furthermore, a quadrilateral has five degrees of freedom, while the edge lengths fix only four of them.
+Consequently, even if the four edge lengths are fixed, the area of the quadrilateral can still vary, rendering the entanglement measure undetermined.